JuliaPy/PyCall.jl/README.md

 accomplished using:

-* `pyinitialize(s::String)`: Initialize the Python interpreter using the Python libraries corresponding to the `python` executable given by the argument `s`.
+* `pyinitialize(s::String)`: Initialize the Python interpreter using the Python libraries corresponding to the `python` shared-library or executable name given by the argument `s`.
 Calling `pyinitialize()` defaults to `pyinitialize("python")`, but you may need to change this to use a different Python version.
 The `pyinitialize` function *must* be called before you can call any low-level Python functions (via `ccall`), but it is called automatically as needed when you use the higher-level functions above.
 It is safe to call this function more than once; subsequent calls will do nothing.

 * `pyfinalize()`: End the Python interpreter and free all associated memory.
 After this function is called, you *may no longer restart